tytydraco/yessleep/out/The_Mothers_of_Perdition_part_7_FINAL.md

 "And at the end of this when your going to do what I tell you to do now and get her out of your life and never speak to her again, she's going to hunt you down and murder you.
 It's programmed into her soul and nothing is going to stop her.
 So I would advise you get rid of her as fast as fucking possible.

 Satan showed me some alternate timelines as well, going over the best and worse case scenarios based on how well I could have taken this or not and then I was back in my room.
-Sitting there looking at Clara.
+Sitting there looking at Clara."

 I am a monk who lives at a monastery in rural tennessee.
 I wrote the preceding story when  Satan told me that if I did not, that I would be sent to the lake of fire.
 I have written this here so please God have mercy on my soul!